PanicStation.org

 Important note

-This is general information, not a diagnosis.
-If you feel severely unwell, collapse, have chest pain, severe breathlessness, stroke-like symptoms, or cannot stay awake, call 999.
+This is general information, not a diagnosis, medical advice, or a substitute for urgent professional help.
+If you feel severely unwell, collapse, have chest pain, severe breathlessness, new speech or movement problems, or cannot stay awake, call 999.

 Additional Resources